Counselling Psychotherapy support for self-harm # self-injury

-Self-Harm & Self-Injury are behaviours developed as a means of coping with Intense Stress and Anxiety.
+Self-Harm & Self-Injury are behaviors developed as a means of coping with Intense Stress and Anxiety.
 Acknowledging the underlying issues can impact on the emotional, psychological, physical consequences and enable to beginning of the healing process.
-This may enable to addressing of the unhealthy and unhelpful behaviours developed to manage the overwhelming Anxiety and Stress.
+This may enable to addressing of the unhealthy and unhelpful behaviors developed to manage the overwhelming Anxiety and Stress.

 Self-injury or self-harm is a particularly hard concept for people on the outside of this growing phenomenon to comprehend.
 To the person who deliberately hurt themselves, their actions are not only logical, but often seemingly necessary.
 For the most part, people who self-injure are not suicidal, they are merely reacting to what they perceive to be intense stress or trauma in the best way they know how.

 You are engaged in your unique journey through life.
 You may be searching for your own meaning and purpose.
 You may be feeling unhappy and troubled, distressed and unable to cope.
 Counselling and therapy is about addressing that which is difficult for you and working towards meaningful change.If you are experiencing self-injury or self-harm, there is help and support available.
 Begin by consulting your GP.

 Counselling 4 U offers a warm, empathetic, safe, confidential and professional environment in which to explore issues that may be troubling you.
 This process can enable you to discover your existing inner resources and help you to build the awareness to make meaningful choices so as to live a more satisfying life.

 Are you may be searching for help and are anxious and fearful of taking the next step.